Improving lives through the power of design.

-Are you curious about the work we do in the Department of Planning + Urban Design?
-Our role within the Unified Government may seem obscure at first, which is why one of our goals is to demystify our field.
+Want to learn more about Planning and Urban Design?
 Follow the links below to see a brief overview of the work we do on your behalf.

-Attention: City Landmarks Commission Public Hearing Procedures for November 1, 2021(PDF, 66KB)
+Attention: City Landmarks Commission Public Hearing Procedures for May 2, 2022(PDF, 210KB)

-Attention: Board of Zoning Appeals/City Planning Commission Public Hearing Procedures for October 11, 2021(PDF, 143KB)
+Attention: Board of Zoning Appeals/City Planning Commission Public Hearing Procedures for May 9, 2022(PDF, 255KB)

 “Back to Business” COVID-19 Emergency Resolutions and Ordinances

-Unless extended by the BOC, all of the below emergency ordinances expire at 11:59PM on December 31, 2020.
+Below is the full text, including all of the required standards, of each COVID-19 Emergency Ordinance.
+Unless extended by the BOC, all of these emergency ordinances will expire at 11:59PM on June 30th, 2022.

-With significant community input and support, the new Complete Streets Ordinance, which officially codifies the concept in all new public and private infrastructure projects within the public right of way, is a follow-up to the 2011 Complete Streets Resolution (see below).
-These planning, design and civil engineering best practices are currently and will continue to be integrated into the improvement of the public realm citywide.
+With significant community input and support, the new Complete Streets Ordinance, which codifies this more inclusive understanding of all new public and private infrastructure projects within the public right of way, is a follow-up to the 2011 Complete Streets Resolution (see below).
+These best practices are currently and will continue to be integrated into the public realm citywide.